HEFEL, DANIEL HENRY

 Louisiana and was sent to Vietnam on May 23, 1969.
 When I arrived there I

-was attached to the 101st Airborn Division.
+was attached to the 101st Airborne Division.
 I was stationed 12 miles from

 Hue near Eagle Beach and was a foot soldier for eight months.
 During this